 The Property inspector, shown in Figure 1-5, is another important panel.
 This panel displays information about selected objects, such as size, name, and location.
 You can modify objects in the Property inspector as well.
-It is context sensitive, which means that its contents change according to what you're doing.
+It's context sensitive, which means that its contents change according to what you're doing.
 For example, if you select a graphic object, the Property inspector provides settings relating to that object, and you can use the Property inspector to edit that object.

-By default, the Property inspector is grouped with the Library (which we explain in Chapter 2) and the Tools panel.
+By default, the Property inspector is grouped with the Library (which we explain in Chapter 2).